Tuesday 6:15pm: Tuesday evening interval/speed session. This week’s session is 200m reps (follow the link for more details). Meet at Newtown Park.

 Lifestyle Sports is a long-term supporter of Wellington Scottish, providing us with sponsorship in various forms and offering our members a 10% discount.
 Their store is located in Outlet City in Tawa, near the exit from SH1.
 They sell discounted running shoes for adults and kids, along with other running gear, and will take special orders — all with our 10% discount applied.
 If you shop at Lifestyle, please mention that you are a Wellington Scottish member.
 Let them know that we’re good customers!

-Wellington Scottish has partnered with physical therapy practice Rehab Co. to help keep our runners on the roads and trails, doing what we love to do.
+Wellington Scottish has partnered with the physical therapy practice Rehab Co. to help keep our runners on the roads and trails doing what we love.
+More information about this partnership, including how to book appointments, is on our Scottish website.

+Scottish members get 15% off at Tailwind Nutrition and ZeroTwenty2 with code ‘fhayvice15’.
 Tailwind fuels your training and racing; ZeroTwenty2 gears you up for outdoor adventures.
 Big thanks to Wellington-based Mark and Fibi — loyal supporters of Kiwi athletes and events!